ademisler/toolary.github.io/README.md

 # Toolary

-A comprehensive Chrome extension with 24 web productivity tools including AI-powered features and a smart favorite system, designed to enhance your browsing experience and productivity.
+A comprehensive Chrome extension with 24 web productivity tools including AI-powered features, a smart favorite system, and coffee toast messages, designed to enhance your browsing experience and productivity.

 ## 🚀 Features